Double-decker bus: Singapore

 In 1993, the first air-conditioned 12 m (as opposed to the average 10.5 m length then) double-decker bus, the Leyland Olympian 3-axle was launched as the "Superbus".
 The original 200 "Superbuses" were followed by an additional 471 Volvo Olympian 3-axle "Superbuses" and 100 non air-conditioned Volvo Olympian buses from 1994 to 2000.
 The Volvo B10TL Super Olympian, the first stepless, ultra-low-floor "Superbus", was launched in 1999 while 20 low-floor Dennis Trident 3 buses followed in 2001.
 The first wheelchair-accessible double-decker buses, the Volvo B9TL, were introduced in 2006; SBS Transit's monopoly on double-decker buses in Singapore ended in 2014 when rival SMRT Buses ordered 201 Alexander Dennis Enviro500 Mark III buses and were succeeded by 15 more buses.
 These Enviro500 buses where similar to those delivered to Hong Kong.
 It was followed up with 16 MAN ND323F A95 buses in 2015, and as of 2023, 542 double deckers are in service.
-Those are being ordered by LTA, and newer units introduced from 2018 onwards are also Euro 6-compliant and are equipped with USB charging ports and Passenger Information Display System (PIDS).
+Those are being ordered by LTA, and newer units introduced from 2018 onwards are also Euro 6–compliant and are equipped with USB charging ports and Passenger Information Display System (PIDS).

 The MAN A95 is one of the newest double-decker buses purchased for the Bus Contracting Model.

 Some of the existing double-deckers owned by SMRT Buses and SBS Transit were transferred to new operators Tower Transit and Go-Ahead under the Bus Contracting Model.
 Subsequent orders of Volvo B9TL and MAN A95 buses are being made by the Land Transport Authority, are painted in a lush green livery (rather than the operator-specific liveries of SMRT and SBS Transit), and are used by all operators.
 Double-decker units are prohibited on certain services due to height restrictions, narrow roads and width restrictions.

 In March 2017, the first three-door, two-staircase 12.8 metre-long double-decker bus in Singapore was introduced by Tower Transit with the registration plate SG5999Z for a six-month trial period.
-After the trial, the bus was transferred to SBS Transit.
-The trial was successful and the Land Transport Authority purchased another 100 3-door and 2 staircase 12.5 metre-long double-decker buses of the Alexander Dennis Enviro500 MMC and the MAN A95 Mark IV builds in April 2019.
-In April 2018, SBS Transit introduced into service a single Volvo B8L registered as SG4003D. another 10 Yutong E12DD electric double-decker buses were introduced in October 2020.

-Outside public bus operations, open-top buses are also operated by Big Bus Tours.
-The New Routemaster from London also visited Singapore twice; once in 2014 and another in 2016.